vhp90/forex-calculator/DOCUMENTATION.md

 - Cache invalidation strategy

 ## Support
-For technical support or contributions, please open an issue on the repository.
+For technical support or questions, please contact vhp327@gmail.com or open an issue on the repository.